Home » Commerce » The Pros and Cons of Owning a Dry Cleaning Business

 FAQs

-What is the cost to start a dry cleaning business?
+What is the cost of starting a dry cleaning business?

 The initial investment can range from $20,000 to $100,000, depending on the scale of operations, equipment, and location.